-The NARB Chair, upon receipt of an appeal by an advertiser, or upon granting a request to appeal by a challenger, shall appoint a panel of qualified NARB members and designate the panel member who shall serve as Panel Chair.
+The NARB Chair, upon receipt of an appeal by an advertiser, shall appoint a panel of qualified NARB members and designate the panel member who shall serve as Panel Chair.
 As soon as the panel has been selected, the NARB Chair shall inform all parties as to the identity of the Panel members and send copies of all submissions to each of the Panel members.